This article contains affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you.

 Pros

-- Factory-calibrated with DeltaE < 2 — colors look exactly right without adjustment
+- Factory-calibrated with DeltaE < 2 — colors are accurate without manual adjustment

 - USB-C with 65W power delivery handles most ultrabooks

-- Calman Verified color accuracy out of the box
+- Calman Verified color accuracy ships out of the box

 Cons

-- 65W USB-C PD won't fully charge high-performance laptops under load
+- 65W USB-C PD won't fully charge 15-inch or larger laptops under load

 - No Ethernet port